 Mary grew up in Uxbridge and first banded birds there over 30 years ago.
 We have been very lucky to have Mary on our team as she is a very valuable contributing member.
 She has stepped up and volunteered to help with the tedious data entry work that everyone dreads.
 Along with Gary Hetel and sometimes Marcia Reich and Mark Blazis, Mary has been banding on weekdays during migration, which contributes greatly to the record numbers of birds banded in 2006 and 2007.
 Mary is a kind, soft-spoken, generous woman, and the rest of the team is thrilled that Mary has joined them in their research.
 She is also a very gifted net repairer.
 Along with her sister Joan, Mary has saved the team quite a few dollars repairing holes in old nets.
 She has, however, had problems with the birds in her backyard thinking she had set the net up for them.
 Mary has traveled to Ecuador once and will be going again in 2008.
 She is an Irish citizen and holds dual citizenship.

-Mary resides in Thompson, Connecticut, with her husband, Bernie and their two golden retrievers.
+Mary resides in Thompson, Connecticut, with her husband, Bernie.
 They have a son Sam, who lives in California.
 Mary and Bernie have their own woodworking business and they manufacture radius millwork, also know as curved mouldings.
 (Click Here for their website )

 Joan Sharkey grew up in Uxbridge, attended college in Springfield to train as a Surgical Technician.
 As a young adult she moved to the Bay Area in California but returned to Uxbridge in the mid-eighties and has since been living in her mother's childhood home.
 She is currently single and plans to stay that way.
 Both Joan and her sister Mary are dual citizens of the US and Ireland and Joan hopes to retire in the west of Ireland.
 Pack your bags, she hopes to have room for guests!